 The knowledge base retrieval scope settings is used to configure the mapping relationship between API parameters and label names, to implement scenarios where users with different identities retrieve knowledge from different scopes when asking questions.

-2. Label name: Refers to the label name maintained in label management, used for tagging files and QAs.
+2. Tag: refers to the tag name maintained in tag management, used for tagging documents and QA.

 Case background: